2guys1code/Reddit-Sentiment-Analysis-with-Visualization/README.md

 This program extracts user posts submitted on the social media plattform Reddit.
 After it pulls the data, a sentiment analysis using flair determines the sentiment score of the individual posts.
 The results are stored in .csv-Files locally and a graphical illustration is shown to the user.

-Furthermore, the program lets the user select the search term, the subbreddit (s)he wishes to search on, and a date range.
+Furthermore, the program lets the user select the search term, the subbreddit you wish to search on, and a date range.
 >Please enter stock ticker.
 For example GME:
 >
 >Please enter subreddit.
 For example Superstonk: